Core#

 The resulting

-.- Return type:
+ReplicableValue.- Return type:

-- class impacthpc.src.core.TextFormatter(uncertainty_format: UncertaintyFormat = UncertaintyFormat.STANDARD_DEVIATION)#
+- class impactshpc.src.core.TextFormatter(uncertainty_format: UncertaintyFormat = UncertaintyFormat.STANDARD_DEVIATION)#

-- format_extracted_important_values(name: str | None, value: Quantity, min: Quantity, max: Quantity, standard_deviation: Quantity, source: str, explaination: str | None, warnings: List[str], ontology: Ontology | None) str #
+- format_extracted_important_values(name: str | None, value: Quantity, min: Quantity, max: Quantity, standard_deviation: Quantity, source: str, explaination: str | None, warnings: List[str], ontology: Ontology | None) str#

 Format extracted values which are the

-boolean set to true.
-These values are extracted and can be used to format the final result informat_result()
+ReplicableValueinstances with theReplicable.importantboolean set to true.
+These values are extracted and can be used to format the final result informat_result().- Parameters:

 name (str | None) – Name of the SourcedValue, if any.
 It is unique.